 Yours will be called whatever you named it when you formatted it.

-Click to picked your external backup drive for Time Machine.
+Click to pick your backup destination drive for Time Machine.
 And you’ll see it highlighted in the list.

 Then decide if you want to encrypt your backup.

 There’s a check box at the bottom of this Time Machine pop up window.